 Joel Pineiro Contract Information:

-Signed a minor league deal with Baltimore in April of 2012.
+Signed a minor league contract with the Cubs in April of 2014.

 To instantly reveal our fantasy analysis of every player – including Joel Pineiro – simply subscribe now.

 0 Games: Avg.
 0.0 IP/G

 |Last 60 Days

 Joel Pineiro Split Stats (View Full Split Stats)